iulianraduat/filter-material-ui/README.md

 ### 1.0.2

-- added texts for select fields for the case when there are no longer selectable options or no option matches the filter in select
+- Added texts for select fields for the case when there are no longer selectable options or no option matches the filter in select

 ### 1.0.3

-- made the icon fo edit button scale with the text
+- Made the icon fo edit button scale with the text

 ### 1.0.4

-- reduced number of re-renders
+- Reduced number of re-renders

+### 1.1.0

+- Updated the react and material-ui packages